tymyrddin/purple/source/docs/lantern/red-lanterns/scenarios/visibility.md

 - Validator state change 30 minutes later (prefix transitions to "not found" for victim, "valid" for attacker)
 - BGP announcement that correlates with ROA change (but only if defenders think to correlate)

-Defenders must connect these dots themselves.
+Defenders connect these dots themselves.
 The scenario doesn't do it for them.

 ## Narrative